 Pandemic Flu Seasonal Flu Bird Flu What is it?
 The flu virus is constantly changing, but sometimes it changes so much that the human population has no existing immunity.
 This new virus can cause much more illness and death than we normally have with seasonal flu.
-No one knows when the next flu pandemic will happen, but experts agree that a new virus will show up eventually and urge everyone to prepare.
 Seasonal flu has the potential to cause illness every year and usually is worse in the winter months, but can start as early as October and continue to cause illness into the Spring.
 Because flu viruses are always changing, the flu shot changes almost every year to best protect people from the new strains that are expected.
 Many different animals get the flu, including birds.
 Bird flu is flu among birds.
 On rare occasions, humans can also become infected from this virus when they have close contact with infected birds.
 Like human flu viruses, there are many types of bird flu viruses.
 The type that is causing concern now is called influenza A H5N1.
 Who is likely to get it?
 Who is affected?
 Everyone.
 Because we are waiting for a new virus to emerge, everyone (young and old, sick and healthy) are potentially at risk.
 Unfortunately, we will not know if some groups are more affected than others until the virus shows up and we can see its impact.
 Similarly, we will not have a vaccine (which is the best protection against seasonal flu) until scientists can study the new virus.
 While everyone can get the flu, certain people are more likely to suffer severe consequences including: the elderly, infants, pregnant women, those with weakened immune systems, and those who have chronic illnesses-especially those with respiratory issues like asthma.
 So we urge those people, and their families, to get the flu shot every fall.
 However, everyone can benefit from vaccination and can help to reduce the spread of disease in our communities.
 The people who get bird flu have had close contact with infected poultry (i.e., plucking and killing chickens sick with bird flu).
 Most of the people who have become sick and died from bird flu have been in Indonesia and Viet Nam, but sick birds have been found in many countries across Asia and some parts of Europe.
 This virus is NOT found in animals in the US.
 You cannot get bird flu from eating chicken or from other bird products (like feather pillows) in the U.S.